 News Summary:

-On March 18, 2026, organizers announced that St. Petersburg will serve as the sole North American port for The Ocean Race 2027, a global 30,000-mile sailing competition.
-The Florida city will be the fourth stop among fewer than 10 ports on the route, with participants departing from St. Petersburg during the third leg to travel to Cascais, Portugal.
-Earlier, on March 17, the University of South Florida confirmed it would host the stopover on its downtown St. Petersburg campus.
-Previously, on January 28, the Ocean Race Summit Genova: Nudging the New Ocean Society convened in Genoa, bringing together over 200 participants, including institutional representatives, young activists, researchers, sailors, and cultural operators, to address ocean protection.
-This followed news on January 24 that The Ocean Race 2027 will commence with its longest-ever leg, a 14,000-mile journey departing from Alicante on January 17, 2027, and concluding in New Zealand, thereby skipping the traditional Cape Town stopover.
+The Ocean Race announced Lorient, France, as the arrival city for the inaugural The Ocean Race Atlantic on April 15, 2026.
+This new high-speed transatlantic route will take the mixed-crew IMOCA fleet from New York to Lorient.
+Previously, on March 18, 2026, organizers named St. Petersburg, Florida, the sole North American port for the 2027 edition of The Ocean Race, a global offshore sailing competition spanning 30,000 miles.
+The Florida city will serve as the fourth stop among fewer than 10 ports on the route, with participants departing from St. Petersburg for Cascais, Portugal.
+On March 17, 2026, the University of South Florida confirmed its St. Petersburg campus would host a stopover for the 2027 race.
+Earlier, on January 28, 2026, The Ocean Race Summit Genova: Nudging the New Ocean Society brought together over 200 participants, including institutional representatives, young activists, researchers, sailors, and cultural operators, at Palazzo Ducale in Genoa to confront issues of ocean protection.

 Subscribe for full access to The Ocean Race's profile